leandog/intelligent-engineering-with-ai/Course Outline.md

      - Identifying and addressing code smells
      - Applying design patterns
      - Using AI tools effectively

+**Practical Exercise: Refactoring with AI Tools (45 minutes)**

+7. **Step-by-Step Guide:**

+   **Step 1: Identify Code Smells (10 minutes)**

+   - **Instructor Demonstration:**
+     - Use AI tools to identify code smells in the Roman Numeral Calculator codebase.
+     - Discuss the significance of each identified issue.

+   **Step 2: Refactor the Code (15 minutes)**

+   - **Instructor Demonstration:**
+     - Use AI tools to assist in refactoring the code.
+     - Manually verify and improve the AI-suggested refactorings.

+   **Step 3: Apply Clean Code Principles (20 minutes)**

+   - **Instructor Demonstration:**
+     - Refactor the codebase to adhere to clean code principles.
+     - Examples of renaming variables, breaking down large functions, and removing duplication.

+8. **Hands-On Practice: Pair Programming Exercise (15 minutes)**
+   - Participants work in pairs to refactor a provided codebase using AI tools and clean code principles.
+   - Instructors provide guidance and support, ensuring best practices are followed.

 **The Boy Scout Rule and "Make the Change Easy, Then Make the Easy Change" (15 minutes)**